petrbela/karma-osx-reporter/README.md

 Built on top of [node-osx-notifier] and based on [AvnerCohen's code].

-Only works with Karma 0.9 or later where custom plugins are enabled.
+Only works with **Karma 0.9 or later** which enables custom plugins.

 For more information on Karma see the [homepage].

 ## Installation

+0. Make sure you're using Karma 0.9+ `karma --version`.
+You may install the latest (unstable) version using `npm install -g karma@canary`

-1\.
-Install the plugin `npm install -g karma-osx-reporter`.
+1. Install the plugin `npm install -g karma-osx-reporter`.

-2\.
-Add dependency to the plugin section in Karma config file:
+2. Add dependency to the plugin section in Karma config file (Karma 0.9.0 - 0.9.2):

 ```js
   plugins = [
     'karma-osx-reporter'
   ];
 ```
-or, if you're using the new module-based config file format:
+or, if you're using the new module-based config file format (Karma 0.9.3+):

 ```js
   karma.configure({